-If you’re looking for books about bodies, that also talks about the private parts, then you are in the right place.
+If you’re looking for books about human bodies, that also talks about the private parts, then you are in the right place.

 There are lots of books out there that talk about the human body but most forget to talk about the reproductive system.
 So here you’ll find the best books about the bodies for toddlers, preschoolers, early schoolers, middle schoolers and even teens.
 Some books focus just on the reproductive body parts and genitals.
 Whereas other books are more general and include the genitals and reproductive organs.

 Most preschoolers are curious about the differences between boys and girls.
 So having a book that empowers your preschooler with this information means that they are less likely to go exploring with their peers (ie playing doctor and inspecting their friend’s genitals).